Brian Burke (ice hockey): Vancouver Canucks

 In 1998, he became general manager of the Vancouver Canucks.
 With the Canucks, he was credited with reviving the ailing franchise and increasing attendance, with the drafting and signing of several key players such as Daniel Sedin, Henrik Sedin and Ryan Kesler, as the team won a playoff series and captured a division title.
 Following the 2003–04 NHL season, Canucks ownership chose not to renew Burke's contract for the GM position.
 Burke then briefly worked as an analyst for NHL games on both CBC and TSN.
 Burke's total record with the Canucks was 219-181-68-24.

 Criticism

 Brian Burke faced public criticism for his treatment of forward Peter Zezel.
-Zezel had requested that he be traded to an East Coast team in order to be closer to Toronto so that he could see his 5-year old niece who had terminal cancer.
-Instead, Burke sent Zezel to the Anaheim Ducks, the NHL city furthest away from Toronto.
+Zezel had requested he be traded to an East Coast team in order to be closer to Toronto where he could see and spend more time with his 5-year old niece who had terminal cancer.
+Instead, Burke sent Zezel out to the Anaheim Ducks, the NHL city furthest away from Toronto.
 As a result, Zezel retired from the NHL.
-Only after public and media outcry did Burke decide to buyout Zezel's contract.
+Only after public and media outcry did Burke decide to buy out Zezel's contract.